Jennifer Armstrong (curler): Women's

-On March 19, 2020, it was announced that Armstrong would be joining the new team of Stephanie Schmidt, Brooklyn Stevenson, and Rachel Erickson.
+On March 19, 2020, it was announced that Fenwick would be joining the new team of Stephanie Schmidt, Brooklyn Stevenson, and Rachel Erickson.
 The team played in three local events during the abbreviated season, qualifying in one of them.
 After the season, Brooklyn Stevenson left the team.
-Armstrong, Schmidt and Erickson then added Chelsea Carey and Jolene Campbell for the 2021–22 season, shifting Armstrong to lead.
+Fenwick, Schmidt and Erickson then added Chelsea Carey and Jolene Campbell for the 2021–22 season, shifting Fenwick to lead.

 The new Team Carey found success in just their second event together, going undefeated to claim the Craven SPORTS Services Curling Classic tour event title.
 They then made the semifinals of the 2021 Curlers Corner Autumn Gold Curling Classic where they were eliminated by Tabitha Peterson.
 At the event, however, they were able to defeat the likes of Rachel Homan, Jennifer Jones and Jamie Sinclair en route to the semifinals.
 They also qualified for the playoffs at the Boundary Ford Curling Classic, SaskTour Women's Moose Jaw, Red Deer Curling Classic and the DeKalb Superspiel, however, were not able to reach the final in any of the four events.
 Their next event was the 2022 Saskatchewan Scotties Tournament of Hearts, which they entered as the top ranked team.
 Team Carey qualified through the A-side of the tournament with a perfect 3–0 record.
 This earned them a spot in the 1 vs. 2 page playoff game where they defeated Penny Barker.
 In the final, they once again faced the Barker rink.
 This time, Team Barker would win the match 7–5, despite Team Carey beating them in both the A Final and 1 vs. 2 page playoff game.
 Despite this, they still qualified for the 2022 Scotties Tournament of Hearts as Wild Card #2 after Curling Canada used the same format from the 2021 event due to the pandemic.
 At the championship, the team finished with a 4–4 round robin record, not advancing to the playoff round.
 Team Carey wrapped up their season at the 2022 Players' Championship where they missed the playoffs.

 On April 3, 2022, the team announced that they would be disbanding at the end of the 2021–22 season.
-Armstrong and Schmidt later announced that they would be joining Nancy Martin and Krysten Karwacki on a newly formed team for the 2022–23 season.
-Martin would skip the team, with Schmidt playing third, Armstrong at second and Karwacki at lead.
+Fenwick and Schmidt later announced that they would be joining Nancy Martin and Krysten Karwacki on a newly formed team for the 2022–23 season.
+Martin would skip the team, with Schmidt playing third, Fenwick at second and Karwacki at lead.
+After a season together, Fenwick would then announce that she was joining the Corryn Brown rink out of British Columbia as their new second for the 2023–24 season.
+At the 2024 British Columbia Scotties Tournament of Hearts, the team would lose in the provincial final to Clancy Grandy.
+However, due to Nunavut would withdrawing from the 2024 Scotties Tournament of Hearts, the Brown rink was announced as the second Wild Card team.
+At the Scotties, Brown would finish the round robin with a 4–4 record, failing to advance to the playoff round.